 Recommended by: Steph & Lewis from Book it Let’s Go!

 Nottingham is a vibrant city full of history, culture, and legends.
-There are many things to do in Nottingham that make it worth visiting.
-From the hand-carved caves under the city that have had many uses over the years, and some are still used today… to Nottingham Castle and Sherwood Forest for the legend of Robin Hood.
+There are many things to do here, from the historic, hand-carved caves under the city (some of which are still used today) to Nottingham Castle and nearby Sherwood Forest.

 Nottingham is great for couples or families and there are ample green spaces to enjoy.
 The most famous is Wollaton Hall, which has free-roaming red and fallow deer.
 This stunning property was also featured in the 2012 movie Batman Begins.